-TO: North Central Texas Council of Governments DATE: April 2, 2021 iSWM Implementation Subcommittee FROM: Mikel Wilkins TBG Partners Ashley Lowrie Halff Associates Ben Pylant Halff Associates EMAIL: mikel.wilkins@tbgpartners.com alowrie@halff.com bpylant@halff.com SUBJECT: BJECT: Research of Volumetric Detention and Channel Protection Volume Design Guidance State of Practice
+TO: North Central Texas Council of Governments DATE: December 21, 2020

+FROM: Mikel Wilkins Ashley Lowrie Ben Pylant

+TBG Halff Associates Halff Associates

+EMAIL: mikel.wilkins@tbgpartners.com alowrie@halff.com bpylant@halff.com

+SUBJECT: Research of Volumetric Detention and Channel Protection Volume Design Guidance

+State of Practice (DRAFT)

 TBG Partners has completed their review of the current state of practice for the design of extended detention systems and the determination of channel protection volume storage requirements and associated allowable discharge rates and drawdown times both regionally and nationally.
 Specifically, they reviewed the following city and agency criteria and compared it to the current iSWM Criteria Manual and Technical Manual Guidance: Austin, TX, San Antonio, TX, Fayetteville, AR, Tulsa, OK, Little Rock, AR, and Harris County, TX.
-Based on this review of local and regional guidance it is recommended that the current iSWM criteria guidance remain unchanged.

 The predominant national standard of practice as it relates to the volumetric design of extended detention basins to capture the 'channel protection volume' or 'stream protection volume' is based on the determination of the 2-year, 24-hour storm event under post development conditions and releasing that volume over a 24-hour period with a peak discharge equal to the 2-year, 24-hour storm event under predevelopment conditions.
 There is limited evidence that this standard of practice is particularly impactful in terms of streambank protection and erosion prevention.
 There is substantial documentation and research that indicates that this practice may in fact lead to increased frequency and duration of channel or stream alteration under erosive bank full or near bank full conditions.
 "Volume of runoff and the frequency of 'channel forming' events increase substantially with increased impervious surfaces (development).
-The most commonly practice form of channel protection, 2-year control, does not reduce channel erosion and may actually increase the amount of time the channel is exposed to erosive flows (McCuen and Moglen, 1988, MacRae, 1996, and CWP, 2000)."
-The iSWM standard is currently based on the determination of the 1-year, 24-hour storm event under pre-development conditions.
+The most commonly practice form of channel protection, 2-year control, does not reduce channel erosion and may actually increase the amount of time the channel is exposed to erosive flows" (McCuen and Moglen, 1988, MacRae, 1996, and CWP, 2000).

-This is highly dependent on the structural properties of the channel bed and bank conditions within the receiving stream and also the length of time that a stream has been subject to developed runoff conditions.
+This is highly dependent on the structural properties of the bed and bank conditions within the receiving stream and also the length of time that a stream has been subject to developed runoff conditions.
 The erosive potential and sensitivity of a receiving stream is based on its current state of aggradation or degradation and this significantly influences the determination of the acceptable frequency, duration, and intensity within the system that will optimally reduce future erosion and sedimentation within the system.